 Mechanisms for mitigating privacy threats (described above) by identifying, linking, and tracking the identifiers of AIoT Device(s) shall be supported.

-Editor’s Note: AIoT use cases that do not need the above privacy protection mechanisms are FFS.
+NOTE: Whether there are AIoT use cases that do not need the above privacy protection mechanisms are left to normative phase to decide.